Why study Web Development?

 As the modern society becomes more and more intertwined with technology, IT quickly turns into any productive individual's must-acquired skill.
 Regardless of an individual's career objectives, a concentrated study in IT, in a relatively short period of time, shall certainly enhance his/her skills in the work place, as well as widen the prospect of career choices.

 This program is open to students holding a baccalaureate degree with a cumulative university grade point average of 2.0 and the desire to succeed.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.
 Interested students should meet with a UC College of Education, Criminal Justice, and Human Services Student Services staff member for appropriate advising.
-Please note: In order to obtain this certificate, 50 percent or more of the required coursework must be taken from the College of Education, Criminal Justice, and Human Services.
-Application materials for the certificate program can be located at:
+Please note: In order to obtain this certificate, 100 percent of the required coursework must be taken from the College of Education, Criminal Justice, and Human Services.
+Application materials for the certificate program can be located at the Application Link.

 This certificate is designed to provide core skills to become a proficient webmaster.
 This is a vendor neutral certificate program.
 The following courses are suggested as a template.
 Students can design their own learning path with the agreement of the department.